Skip to main content

 2 to 6 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 6 hours.
 Prerequisite: Written consent of instructor of department approval; open only to seniors whose major is political science and who have a general University grade point of 3.0.

-PS 549 - Topics in Comparative Politics
+PS 519 - Topics in American Politics

 PS 590 - Research in Selected Topics